How to claim diminution in value after a car accident UK

 Confirm it was a non-fault accident

 Tip: Even if your insurer paid for your repairs, you can still separately pursue the at-fault insurer for diminution in value.
-These are independent claims.

 Get a live market valuation of your vehicle

 Diminution is calculated as a percentage of your vehicle's pre-accident market value.
 You need a live, documented valuation — not a rough estimate.
-Enter your registration plate to pull current market data from recognised valuation sources.
-This figure is the basis for everything that follows.

 Calculate the diminution percentage